Walking & Hiking In Aberdeen

 All year round, walkers, hikers and adventure seekers explore the walking trails of Aberdeenshire to be rewarded with spectacular views of lochs, mountains and forests, around every corner.
 With the wide range of walking opportunities available, from gentle walks through the glens of the River Dee to the more challenging routes across Munros, Ballater in Royal Deeside is the ideal location for an adventurous walking holiday.
 Whether you decide to explore the Cairngorms in the morning and enjoy something a little less strenuous in the afternoon, there are plenty of other things to do in Ballater including fishing in some of Aberdeen’s best fishing waters, following our Scottish castle trail or walking along Aberdeenshires beaches.

-Our Deeside Inn is a warm, welcoming space and handy base for actively exploring everything that Aberdeenshire has to offer.
+Our Balmoral Arms (formerly Deeside Inn) is a warm, welcoming space and handy base for actively exploring everything that Aberdeenshire has to offer.
 Plus, as a dog friendly hotel in Ballater, you can enjoy hiking through the Cairngorms with the whole family.